wdv4758h/pypy-extradoc/blog/draft/warmup-improvements-2.rst

 Hello everyone!

-This is the second part of the series of improvement in warmup time and memory consumption in the PyPy JIT.
+This is the second part of the series of improvements in warmup time and memory consumption in the PyPy JIT.
 This post covers recent work on sharing guard resume data that was recently merged to trunk.
 It will be a part of the next official PyPy release.
 To understand what it does, let's